grawin/steam-connections/README.md

 # steam-connections
-AngularJS app for visualizing connections between friends on Steam
+AngularJS app for visualizing connections between friends on Valve's Steam game distribution service/social network.

 ## Goal
 The goal of this project is to aggregate data from the [Steam Web API](https://developer.valvesoftware.com/wiki/Steam_Web_API) using [AngularJS](https://angularjs.org/) on the front end with [D3.js](https://d3js.org/) and PHP on the backend.